Backlash against cashless, as more U.S. jurisdictions require businesses to accept cash | CBC News

 "The fact of the matter is, I don't think I've carried a significant amount of cash in the last five years," Goldenberg said, organic chicken salad in hand.

-So Goldenberg was shocked to hear that his city — the heartbeat of Silicon Valley — is now requiring every brick-and-mortar business to accept cash.
+So Goldenberg was shocked to hear that his city — the heartbeat of the Silicon Valley area — is now requiring every brick-and-mortar business to accept cash.

 "Requiring a store to take cash just seems ... useless, especially here," Goldenberg said.